 Langley Fork Park Master Plan

-Langley Fork Park, which is approximately 54 acres in size, is located in Dranesville Supervisory District.
-Located at the northwest corner of Georgetown Pike and Colonial Farm Road, the property is owned by the federal government and permitted to Fairfax County Park Authority.
-The park is currently developed with two diamond fields, two rectangle fields, basketball courts, fitness trails and parking while much of the park remains heavily wooded.
+Langley Fork Park is situated on federally-owned land but managed and maintained by Fairfax County Park Authority through an agreement with the National Park Service (NPS).
+Located at the northwest corner of Georgetown Pike and Colonial Farm Road, the park is currently developed with two diamond fields, two rectangle fields, basketball courts, fitness trails and parking while much of the park remains wooded.

 National Park Service Involvement

-Any possible change in use of federally owned property requires documentation that satisfies the requirements of the National Environmental Policy Act of 1969 (NEPA), including an evaluation of impacts from potential development.
-The master plan revision, therefore, will be written concurrently with an Environmental Assessment, prepared in cooperation with NPS.
-The Environmental Assessment will evaluate the potential land exchange and alternatives for site development identified through the master planning process.
+Completion of the proposed land exchange would constitute a change to federally owned property.
+Any possible change in use of federally owned property requires evaluation and documentation that satisfies the requirements of the National Environmental Policy Act of 1969 (NEPA), including an assessment of impacts from potential development.
+The Park Authority park master plan revision process, therefore, is being conducted in coordination with the preparation of an Environmental Assessment, in cooperation with NPS.
+The Environmental Assessment will evaluate the potential land exchange and site development alternatives identified through the park master planning process.